Extras

 First Period - The match consists of three (3) two-minute periods.
 At the beginning of the first period, both wrestlers start in the neutral position.
 This means that both are standing, and neither wrestler is in control of the other one.

 Second Period - For the second and third periods, the two wrestlers alternate with a preference of starting position.
 In tournament play, the referee flips a green and red disk that determines which wrestler has the right to choose the starting position for the second period.
 In dual meets, the wrestlers with first choice are predetermined and alternate every weight class.
-(For example, team A has the right of choice in the 103 pound match, and team B has the right of choice in the 112 pound match.)
-The wrestler that earns first choice must choose between the following options: beginning the second period in control (on top), under control (on bottom), without control (standing/neutral), or defer (giving the choice to the opponent, thus saving the choice for the beginning of the third period).
+(For example, team A has the right of choice in the 106 pound match, and team B has the right of choice in the 113 pound match, etc.) The wrestler that earns first choice must choose between the following options: beginning the second period in control (on top), under control (on bottom), without control (standing/neutral), or defer (giving the choice to the opponent, thus saving the choice for the beginning of the third period).
 Since wrestlers earn one point for an escape, many wrestlers choose the "down" position with the hope of escaping from their opponent and scoring a point.

 Starting and Stopping During the Match - Throughout all three periods (and any overtime periods if necessary), the clock starts and stops on the referee's whistle only.
-The referee can stop the match to award penalty points, declare a stalemate (when both wrestlers are "stuck", and neither wrestler can improve position), declare a potentially dangerous situation, allow for injury time (up to two minutes per wrestler per match), allow for blood time (up to five minutes per wrestler per match), or declare a pinfall or technical fall.
+The referee can stop the match to award penalty points, declare a stalemate (when both wrestlers are "stuck", and neither wrestler can improve position), declare a potentially dangerous situation, allow for injury time (up to one and a-half minutes per wrestler per match), allow for blood time (up to five minutes per wrestler per match), or declare a pinfall or technical fall.

 Restarting the Match - If the referee blows the whistle to stop wrestling action when one wrestler is in control of the other, the wrestlers will restart the match in the same fashion.
 Likewise, if action stops with neither wrestler in control, then both wrestlers will restart in the neutral/standing position.
+If wrestling stops due to the end of a period, then the referee will follow the wrestler choice sequence to decide the position for restarting the match.

 Dual Meet Scoring: